The Thrive For Good Growing Food Course

 I water every couple of days, once I see the soil has dried out a little.

-I don’t want the soil to stay saturated all the time because that can promote disease, but I don’t want it to dry out much because the plants don’t have a big root system yet to be able to get much water.
+I don’t want the soil to stay saturated all the time because that can promote disease, but I also don’t want it to dry out too much because the plants don’t have a well-developed root system yet to absorb much water.

 Hardening Off

-There are many ways to do it, but an easy way to remember is 1 hour outside on day 1, 2 hours on day 2, etc.
+There are many ways to do it, but a simple way to remember is to spend 1 hour outside on day 1, 2 hours on day 2, and so on.

-Along with the increasing time outside should be a little more time in the sun each day, starting with shade on the first day and gradually a little more sun.
+Along with increasing time outside, there should be a little more time in the sun each day, starting with shade on the first day and gradually increasing the sun exposure.

 After about a week of hardening off, plant them in the garden.